 Financial and In-Kind Support

-FFH must raise over $400 per day, 365 days per year, to provide the necessary wrap-around support its guest families need to achieve sustainable self-sufficiency.
+FHN must raise over $400 per day, 365 days per year, to provide the necessary wrap-around support our guest families need to achieve sustainable self-sufficiency.
 We welcome all financial donations, and encourage you to visit our donation page.
 We also encourage volunteers with an interest in grant writing or event planning to contact us.

 Board of Directors

 Governance of our rapidly growing nonprofit is provided by a Board of Directors (BOD) composed of 9 individuals.
 If you have a passion for the mission of FHN, and feel you may want to serve at this level, please consult our Executive Director for a BOD candidate packet.
 We are especially interested in candidates with BOD experience, and skill in strategic planning, fundraising, and communications/marketing.